sd17spring/sd17spring.github.io/_assignments/mini-project-3-text-mining.md

 >>> olin.title
 'Franklin W. Olin College of Engineering'
 >>> olin.content
-'Olin College of Engineering (also known as Olin College or simply Olin) is a pri'
+'Olin College of Engineering (also known as Olin College or simply Olin) is a private....'
 >>> olin.images
 ['https://upload.wikimedia.org/wikipedia/commons/a/a8/OlinCollege.jpg',
  'https://upload.wikimedia.org/wikipedia/en/9/9d/Olin_College_at_Night.jpg',